yukun-dong/how-to/Respond-to-chat-commands-in-Teams.md

 <p align="right"><a href="#How-to-create-a-command-response-bot">back to top</a></p>

-## How command-and-response works
-The TeamsFx Command-Response Bots are created using the [Bot Framework SDK](https://docs.microsoft.com/azure/bot-service/bot-builder-basics?view=azure-bot-service-4.0).
-The Bot Framework SDK provides [built-in message handler](https://docs.microsoft.com/microsoftteams/platform/bots/bot-basics?tabs=javascript#teams-activity-handlers) to handle the incoming message activity, which requires learning curve to understand the concept of Bot Framework (e.g. the [event-driven conversation model](https://docs.microsoft.com/azure/bot-service/bot-activity-handler-concept?view=azure-bot-service-4.0&tabs=javascript)).
-To simplify the development, the TeamsFx SDK provides command-response abstraction layer to let developers only focus on the development of business logic to handle the command request without learning the Bot Framework SDK.

-Behind the scenes, the TeamsFx SDK leverages [Bot Framework Middleware](https://docs.microsoft.com/azure/bot-service/bot-builder-concept-middleware?view=azure-bot-service-4.0) to handle the integration with the underlying activity handlers.
-This middleware handles the incoming message activity and invokes the corresponding `handlerCommandReceived` function if the received message text matches the command pattern provided in a `TeamsFxBotCommandHandler` instance.
-After processing, the middleware will call `context.sendActivity` to send the command response returned from the `handlerCommandReceived` function to the user.

-<p align="right"><a href="#How-to-create-a-command-response-bot">back to top</a></p>

-## Connect to existing API

-If you want to invoke external APIs in your code but do not have the appropriate SDK, the "Teams: Connect to an API" command in Teams Toolkit VS Code extension or "teamsfx add api-connection" command in TeamsFx CLI would be helpful to bootstrap code to call target APIs.
-For more information, you can visit [Connect existing API document](https://aka.ms/teamsfx-connect-api).

-<p align="right"><a href="#How-to-create-a-command-response-bot">back to top</a></p>

-## Frequently Asked Questions

 ### How to build command response using adaptive card with dynamic content?
 Adaptive card provides [Template Language](https://docs.microsoft.com/adaptive-cards/templating/) to allow users to render dynamic content with the same layout (the template).
 For example, use the adaptive card to render a list of items (todo items, assigned bugs, etc) that could varies according to different user.